 After hours of sitting and following a schedule, take time at your retreat to get moving.
 While you’re out of the four walls of your office, organize an activity for your staff to do some team building.

 Take this opportunity to build camaraderie with your staff at your company retreat by playing games and getting outside.
 Some organizations turn to kickball tournaments, karaoke and exploring the city to bring fun elements into corporate retreats.

 After a long day of sitting in sessions and meetings, getting out of the conference space is a healthy way to bring staff together and create memorable team moments.

 Don't Forget Feedback!

-While planning corporate retreats is no easy feat, we hope these corporate retreat ideas inspire you to create a memorable and meaningful time for your staff.
+While assembling corporate retreat ideas is no easy feat, we hope these corporate retreat ideas inspire you to create a memorable and meaningful time for your staff.

-Integrating our 5 tips will help boost morale on your company retreat that will carry into the next season in your business.
+Integrating our 5 tips will help boost morale on your corporate retreat that will carry into the next season in your business.

 Once your retreat is over, remember to send out a survey and gather feedback which will be useful in planning your next corporate retreats.